Stratosphere-Studios/777-300ER/README.md

 **Sim Compatibility**

 A: We have removed X-Plane 11 support to make it easier for us to focus on X-Plane 12 development and utilize v12-only features.
 By the time the aircraft is decently flyable, X-Plane 12 will have been out for a while and we expect more people to have switched by then and for the sim to be more polished.
-We may publish an X-Plane 11 backport once we release version 1.
+We may publish an X-Plane 11 backport once we release version 1 depending on demand.

 **Q: Why do I get an error whenever I load the aircraft?
 What do I do with it?**

 A: This error is a known FMOD bug.
-As our sound developer hasn't responded in a while, we don't have anyone to fix this bug.
+As the sound developer is no longer contributing, we don't have anyone to fix this bug.
 Just click "Understood" and the popup will close.

 **Q: Why are my liveries broken?**